greaterthan/Greaterthan-Handbook/technical/deployment.md

 * have someone else merge it
 * `git push heroku-staging master`
 * `git push heroku-production master`
+  * this will automatically run any new migrations

+### Rollbacks
+Heroku has a [`rollback`](https://devcenter.heroku.com/articles/releases) command.
+Rolling back on Heroku will only 'reactivate' a previous commit, it won't actually change the repository on Heroku.
+So if you were to then pull and push your Heroku remote (which should usually do nothing), you'll actually redeploy the commit that you rolled back.).
+Rollback also does not update the database or rollback migrations, so this has to be done manually.

+* roll back to the previous commit: `heroku rollback`
+* roll back to the previous DB version if necessary: `heroku run rake db:rollback STEP=1` (or however many steps are appropriate).

 ## Syncing backend and frontend